Isayso/PlaylistEditor/README.md

 # Playlist Editor for Kodi

+2.2.6  Vimeo and Dailymotion plugin support, Ctrl-c in Hotkey included now optional in settings

 2.2.5 hotfix for Youtube changes.
 No valid link to play with vlc.
 Please update!
 The Ctrl-y hotkey now copies the clipboard, no Ctrl-c before necessary.